BulkSecurityGeneratorProjectV2/BorderTech__java-config/README.md

  - `bordertech-defaults.properties` - framework defaults
  - `bordertech-app.properties` - application properties
  - `bordertech-local.properties` - local developer properties

+URL resources can be loaded from the user home directory or the current working directory

 Projects will usually use `bordertech-app.properties` resource files.